No Mercy (2001): Preliminary matches

 As Sunday Night Heat concluded, the Hardy Boyz (Matt Hardy and Jeff Hardy) defended the WCW Tag Team Championship against Lance Storm and The Hurricane.
-The Hardy Boyz were accompanied by Matt Hardy's girlfriend Lita, while Storm and the Hurricane were accompanied by Ivory and the Hurricane's kayfabe sidekick Mighty Molly.
-Hurricane and Storm double-teamed the Hardy Boyz for most of the match while the Hardy Boyz countered through their high-flying attacks.
+The Hardy Boyz were accompanied by Matt Hardy's girlfriend Lita, while Storm and The Hurricane were accompanied by Ivory and the Hurricane's kayfabe sidekick Mighty Molly.
+The Hurricane and Storm double-teamed the Hardy Boyz for most of the match while the Hardy Boyz countered through their high-flying attacks.
 Near the end of the match, Lita battled Ivory and Mighty Molly.
 Jeff attacked Ivory but Storm attacked him from behind and applied a Canadian Maple Leaf.
 Lita performed a Lita-canrana on Storm, giving the advantage to the Hardy Boyz.
-Matt delivered a Twist of Fate to Hurricane and Jeff finished Hurricane with a Swanton Bomb, allowing Matt to pin Hurricane to retain the WCW Tag Team Championship.
+Matt delivered a Twist of Fate to The Hurricane and Jeff finished The Hurricane with a Swanton Bomb, allowing Matt to pin The Hurricane to retain the WCW Tag Team Championship.

 The match that followed was between Test and Kane.
 Kane dominated Test in the early goings through an elbow drop, Corner clotheslines and a Powerslam.
 The action spilled out to the outside of the ring, where Test nailed Kane in the head with a ring bell in front of the referee Nick Patrick.
 Test began dominating Kane.
 He performed a Sidewalk Slam and attempted to perform a Diving Elbow Drop but missed it.
 Kane delivered a Neckbreaker to Test and regained momentum.
 However, Test quickly made a comeback into the match and attempted to hit a Pumphandle Slam on Kane but Kane countered it with a Sidewalk Slam.
 Kane clotheslined Test out of the ring.
 Test pushed Kane into the ring post followed by a Big Boot.
 Test started bleeding from the mouth.
 He attempted another Big Boot but Kane ducked the move and performed a Chokeslam for a near-fall.
 Kane attempted to hit a Flying Clothesline on Test but Test avoided the move and performed a Pumphandle Slam for a near-fall.
 Test followed with a Diving Elbow Drop to get another near-fall.
 Test brought a chair in the ring but Kane drop-kicked the chair in Test's face and tried to use it but Nick Patrick took it away.
 Kane tried to hit Patrick with a Chokeslam but Test prevented Kane from performing the move and delivered him a Big Boot to win the match.
 After the match, an enraged Kane chokeslammed Patrick twice and finished him with a Powerbomb.

 The third match was a Lingerie Match between Torrie Wilson and Stacy Keibler.
 Both Divas wrestled wearing lingerie.
 The match became a catfight as both Divas viciously battled against each other.
 Torrie performed a Handspring Elbow on Stacy to pin her for the victory.